 You can call our office or contact us online 24/7 for a free conversation about your truck accident.
 We’ll answer your questions and see if we can help.
 We’ll even arrange an in-person meeting at your home, place of business, or other location that’s convenient and comfortable for you.

-The severity of injury is just one way semi truck accidents are different from car accidents.
-Fault takes on a whole new meaning when applied to semi truck accidents.
-Instead of being limited to two drivers, fault may apply to multiple parties in a semi truck accident, including:
+The severity of the injury is just one-way semi-truck accidents are different from car accidents.
+Fault takes on a whole new meaning when applied to semi-truck accidents.
+Instead of being limited to two drivers, the fault may apply to multiple parties in a semi-truck accident, including:

 - The trucking company